SelfAI: A self-directed framework for long-horizon scientific discovery: Details of SelfAI Benchmark

+\textbf{1) Context limitations.} LCBench contains approximately 2000 trials, constituting a large and highly sparse search space.
+Supplementary Fig.~\ref{fig:LCBench_analysis} provides a structural analysis of this landscape.
+Performance depends on interacting hyperparameters such as weight decay, hidden-layer width, and depth, and high-performing regions are sharply localized (Supplementary Fig.~\ref{fig:LCBench_analysis}a-e).
+In practice, such large and sparse search spaces are common in scientific discovery tasks and can exceed the maximum context length supported by current GPT-family models.

-2) \textbf{Computational fragility.} Table~\ref{tab:hit} compares the best result hit rates across solvers.
+2) { \bf Computational fragility.} Supplementary Table~\ref{tab:hit} compares the best result hit rates across solvers.
 The performance of LLM-based solvers is highly sensitive to the reasoning strategy, and early stopping often leads to a decline in hit rate.
 In the supplementary tables, we report the best result \( t_{\text{best}} \) for each solver. \( t_{\text{best}} = 1 \) indicates that the optimal result was not found.
 Moreover, when \( t_{\text{best}} = 1 \), the score metric improves significantly, highlighting the solver's weakness in optimal stopping.
 As illustrated in Fig.~\ref{fig:failure_case}, computational fragility also hinders reliable performance improvement through parameter tuning, as seen in the non-monotonic performance of the DeepSeek-R1 model series.
-Table~\ref{tab:TW} summarizes the metrics corresponding to Fig.~\ref{fig:failure_case}.

-Fig.~\ref{fig:failure_case} provides a detailed visualization of solver behavior.
-The Qwen2.5 models consistently identify high-performing configurations early in the search, with Qwen2.5-7B reaching near-optimal regions within the first 10–15 trials.
-Their trajectories exhibit stable refinement and limited oscillation, suggesting consistent integration of prior experimental evidence.
-In contrast, the DeepSeek-R1 models show pronounced non-monotonic behavior.
-DeepSeek-R1-7B frequently oscillates between high and low values, reflecting sensitivity to minor variations in its reasoning process.
-DeepSeek-R1-70B achieves early improvements but then terminates prematurely, failing to further refine promising regions.
-Although the GS and BS reach high-performance regions, their trajectories lack the rapid breakthroughs observed in LLM-based solvers.
-Overall, these trajectory comparisons provide visual evidence of differences in exploration stability, breakthrough efficiency, and stopping behavior across solver families, complementing the aggregate metrics reported in the main text.
+3) { \bf Insufficient trajectory integration.} Supplementary Fig.~\ref{fig:failure_case} provides representative trajectory visualizations that highlight differences in evidence integration and stopping behavior.
+The Qwen2.5 models typically identify high-performing configurations early, with Qwen2.5-7B reaching near-optimal regions within the first 10-15 trials, followed by stable refinement with limited oscillation.
+In contrast, DeepSeek-R1 trajectories are more frequently non-monotonic.
+DeepSeek-R1-7B often oscillates between high- and low-performing regions, indicating instability in how accumulated evidence is leveraged, while DeepSeek-R1-70B can terminate prematurely after early improvements, leaving promising regions under-refined.
+Classical baselines (GS and BS) may also reach high-performing regions, but their improvements tend to be slower and less punctuated by rapid breakthroughs.
+Overall, these examples complement the aggregate metrics in the main text by illustrating how limitations can manifest as reduced trajectory stability, delayed breakthroughs, or suboptimal stopping decisions.